HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_ShortText_Applied_Styles_Markup.png)

     Formatting options are also available for **Number** and **Date and Time elements**.
 The format is visually reflected on the placeholder value and is stored in the format parameter for the Element tag after saving.
-See the following sample:
+See the following samples:

     | Number Format   | Date and Time Format  |
     |-----------------|-----------------------|